neo-ngd/LogPlugin/README.md

 5. start *neo-cli*
 now  you can get the consensus logs at your backend server.
 ## trouble shooting
-1. you cannt start please check [dotnet core 2.x requisite](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x), specially libcurl3 for ubuntu and libcurl for centos.
+1. if you cannt start because of exception: **Unable to load DLL 'System.Net.Http.Native': The specified module or one of its dependencies could not be found**. please check [dotnet core 2.x requisite](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x), specially libcurl3 for ubuntu and libcurl for centos.
 ## todo
 1. add a buffer in Backend, so wont connection every log.
 2. long term: consider long connection tcp or http.